jmaccelari/H4/README.md

 We have a chart in which the user can click and launch balls.
 Two models are implemented - linear and gravity - and the user can toggle between them by pressing the 'Change Model' button.
 The colour of the balls can be cycled by pressing the 'Change Colour' button.
+The initial maximum speed of the balls can be changed by moving the 'Initial Maximum Speed' slider (right is faster, left is slower).

 This project uses npm and the following scripts are defined:<br>
 - deploy: deploy the app (uglifying it) to the ./bin directory<br>